Neko 1.99.1

 is executed at the end of every time step.
 It can be used for computing and/or outputting your own variables/quantities at every time step.

-contains the actual implementation, and needs to be registered by adding:
+contains the actual implementation, as a homage to the Nek5000 routine, which served a similar purpose.
+As usual, the routine needs to be registered by adding:

 to our user_setup